I don't know even why there's any suspense about it.

 Hey, you know, Hillary and I, we're rich.

-We don't need we don't need this tax cut.
+We don't need this tax cut.

 We got more than we need.

-Well, we got more than we need.
+The other rich people, Warren Buffett, Bill Gates, well, we got more than we need.

-You don't see them giving it away, other than to each other's charities.
+You don't see them giving it away other than to each other's charities.

-But that's they've that that's the argument.
+But that's the argument.

 Damn straight.